This describes the SCP Publisher that publishes certificates and CRLs to a remote location over SCP.

 Certificates and CRLs copied to the remote host are named after their SHA1 fingerprint.
 Only certificates with the following statuses are published:

-The data written to the remote host is either a DER encoded CRL or a serialized
+The data written to the remote host is either a DER-encoded CRL or a serialized

 org.ejbca.scp.publisher.ScpContainer object, in order to retain revocation details and other pertinent information.
 If a signing CA is used, the data is wrapped in a CMS envelope.
-The data can later be retrieved by a using a Certificate and CRL Reader Service.
+The data can later be retrieved by a using the Certificate and CRL Reader Service.